-One of the first things any commercial lender or broker talks about is the debt coverage ratio.
+One of the first things any commercial lender or broker talks about is the debt service coverage ratio.
 Sometimes real estate pros don’t realize that they are throwing around numbers and terms that newer investors may not know.

 Let’s dive into it.

-Debt coverage ratio definition
+Debt service coverage ratio definition